MONITORING AND EVALUATION

-Assumptions should be able to connect the outcomes with the conditions, that the program will be dependent on, that has to be identified prior to the implementation of the programme and establish the risks involved when outlining them.
+Assumptions should be able to connect the outcomes with the conditions, that the program will be dependent on, that has to be identified prior to the implementation of the program and establish the risks involved when outlining them.
 In other words, the assumptions laid out should be relevant to the achievement of the outcomes while accounting for other factors that are out of our control.
-These assumptions should also be able to explain why these outcomes would be able to lead to the desired change we want out of this programme.
+These assumptions should also be able to explain why these outcomes would be able to lead to the desired change we want out of this program.
 The flexibility of the ToC is such that we are able to revisit these assumptions and modify them when they are no longer realistic or reasonable in achieving our targets.
 If these assumptions are not defined clearly, it would be difficult to determine what factors the success of the programme would rely on.

-The indicators of change in the ToC framework are not the same as the output indicators used in the Logical Framework.
+The indicators of change in the ToC framework are not the same as the output indicators used in the logical framework.
 These indicators of change should be formulated in a way that would allow us to understand the context at that moment and the effects that we can gain from our interventions in that context.
-In this way, the indicators would put us in a position that would allow us to understand how the changes we have made are happening(or not) and what are our contributions to that change.
+In this way, the indicators would put us in a position that would allow us to understand how the changes we have made are happening or not and what are our contributions to that change.
 Therefore, each outcome at every subsequent level has their own respective indicators of change.
 The relative importance of the effects of the outcomes allows us to prioritise the indicators of change accordingly to track and monitor the relevance of these outcomes.
 The aim of these indicators is to ensure that the actions we implement have the desired effects produced from the outcomes obtained in order to know if the interventions are done not for the sake of implementing them.
 When constructing these indicators, we should consider the degree to which our actions are contributing to the outcomes and ultimate goal.

-Indicators measure the project impacts, outcomes, outputs and inputs due to the implementation of the project to assess the progress of the programme and compares the outcomes of the programme with a baseline so that the success of the programme can be ascertained.
+Indicators measure the project impacts, outcomes, outputs and inputs due to the implementation of the project to assess the progress of the program and compares the outcomes of the programme with a baseline so that the success of the program can be ascertained.
 It enables the establishment of the relationships between these factors to identify gaps in the project’s progress that may hinder the attainment of the project’s objectives.

 Core indicators are used to understand the inputs and outcomes of a program.